hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 What should be result of `mold "^(D834)^(DD22)"`?

 [14:31:23](#SncLRxo9bHglJCR5bp-N1Uc6hEN0yTMYB8yoGzIDjHw) <Oldes (@oldes.h:matrix.org)>:
-Red displays `{"Ì†¥Ì¥¢"}` (tested on Windows), but I wonder if it is not just a side effect.
+Red displays `{"ùÑ¢"}` (tested on Windows), but I wonder if it is not just a side effect.
 It is not possible to load such a value.
 ```
 >> load mold "^(D834)^(DD22)"
 *** Access Error: invalid UTF-8 encoding: #{B4EDB4A2}
 *** Where: transcode
-*** Near : load mold "Ì†¥Ì¥¢"
+*** Near : load mold "ùÑ¢"
 ```

 [14:32:10](#MeEEPCzP633UuDyS9ReChXDng7WtYDWg40wq6n_cojQ) <Oldes (@oldes.h:matrix.org)>: